I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 It's also worth mentioning that Slaves of Fate is a very nicely produced affair for an indie recording.
 The production and mix are very well done, striking just the right balance between the musicians and the vocals.
 Like many South American bands, Fire Strike's lyrics can sometimes be awkward due to the language barrier between English and the band's native Portuguese, but with music that's this high quality I doubt that most listeners will even notice.

 "Slaves of Fate"

-Obviously Fire Strike are not breaking any new musical ground and Slaves of Fate is not the most original album to come down the pike this year, but what the band may lack in innovation, they more than make up for with their instrumental and vocal skills and their complete and total fanboy enthusiasm.
-This is a band whose love for the classic era of tried & true, denim & leather heavy metal bleeds through every note they play.
-Doro, Warlock, Iron Maiden, Dio, and Black Sabbath fans who have worn out their old records and are looking for some new blood should definitely check out Slaves of Fate -- it's a high quality, headbanging retro-metal ride.
+Obviously Fire Strike are not breaking any new musical ground and Slaves of Fate is not the most original album to come down the pike, but what the band may lack in innovation, they more than make up for with their instrumental and vocal skills and their complete and total fanboy enthusiasm.
+This is a band whose love for the classic era of tried-and-true, denim-and-leather heavy metal bleeds through every note they play.
+Doro, Warlock, Iron Maiden, Dio, and Black Sabbath fans who have worn out their old records and are looking for some new blood should definitely check out Slaves of Fate— it's a high quality, headbanging retro-metal ride.
 Horns up!

 Lion and Tiger (EP) - Thirteen Records, 2013